Last updated on March 18, 2025

 Selesnya Guildgate | Illustration by Dimitar Marinski

-Selesnya decks focus on laying the groundwork that benefits their side of the battlefield early whether through board-affecting enchantments or targeted auras to pump their creatures or hinder their opponents.
+Selesnya decks lay the groundwork through board-affecting enchantments or auras to pump their creatures or hinder their opponents.

 Orzhov: WB